duncan-hintz/CPTS440Project/README.md

 For an example of how to setup learning, check ./neural-net/cleanRL_implementation.py

-For an example of how to setup a poke-env player, check ./neural-net/NN_AlgoPlayer.py, or look at the poke-env docs.
+For an example of how to setup a poke-env player, check ./neural-net/NN_AlgoPlayer.py, or look at the poke-env docs @ https://poke-env.readthedocs.io/en/stable/